vault27/Foundation/ospf.md

 Elections:

+- First router start sending HELLO with DR and BDR 0.0.0.0
+- After they elected DR nad BDR they put their values into Hello
+- If next router is added to segment, and it has high priority or high RID - it does not mean anything - DR and BDR are already elected
+- Only DR sends LSA-2, BDR does not
+- All routers have FULL neighbor state only with DR/BDR, with others they have 2WAY
+- If we kill BDR - only it will be reelected - DR will be untouched
+- If we kill DR, both DR and BDR are reelected
 - The DR/BDR election occurs during OSPF neighborship—specifically during the last phase of 2-Way neighbor state and just before the ExStart state
 - If the hello packet includes a RID other than 0.0.0.0 for the DR or BDR, the new router assumes that the current routers are the actual DR and BDR
 - Any router with OSPF priority of 1 to 255 on its OSPF interface attempts to become the DR